Registration for the 2019 Education Day program is FULL and we are no longer accepting submissions.

 - Payment is due within 30 days of registration.
 Those registering after November 1 must submit payment by November 10.
 Your spot is not guaranteed until your check has been received.

 - No refunds will be given after November 1; however, you may add to your numbers.

 - The fee is $5 + tax per student.
 You will receive one free adult admission for every 10 students.

 - The event will occur rain or shine.
 There is no makeup date.

 - Make checks payable to Education Program Funds and mail to Education Section, N.C.
 Museum of History, 5 E. Edenton Street, Raleigh, NC 27601.

 Lunch Options: Due to the high volume of visitors, the museum will not be able to provide storage for lunches on this busy day.
 Picnic tables and benches are available outside the museum in Fletcher Garden.
 You may pre-order lunches from the museum’s on-site restaurant Pharaoh’s.
-For more information on pre-packed lunches, click [link to Sweet Tea & Cornbread] https://www.ncmuseumofhistory.org/sweet-tea-and-cornbread
+For more information on pre-packed lunches, click this link: https://www.ncmuseumofhistory.org/sweet-tea-and-cornbread

 Schedule and Map of Activities